jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks
+- Bug: There was a bug that ended my game though.
+I got shield buffed by a resurrected priest, and my character disappeared. this all happened on the turn when the portal appeared (finished the level).
+Now I cant walk through the portal
+I'm getting the empty stamina message when I try to move my (invisible) player i can still cast spells during my turn; as well as end turns
 - Content: Spell that increases cast range, or upgrade
 - Bug: Sometimes grunt animations just stop
 - Task: An ally that has died at all (even if ressed) should lose their upgrade priviledge